In 2022, tuition for full-time students at Randolph College was $27,270 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Lynchburg Randolph is $11,000 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Lynchburg Randolph is $11,430 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the school dining facilities.

 |Total Estimated Costs|